No. 26: Gene Autry

 Jimmy Sears, Los Angeles Chargers safety (1960):

-The former Inglewood High, El Camino College and USC standout (wearing No. 32, and finishing seventh in the Heisman voting in 1952 — the first Trojan ever to receive Heisman votes) came into the NFL as a defensive back in 1954.
-He then spent two years in the service, returned at age 26 as a halfback for the Chicago Cardinals.
-He took another year off to become an assistant coach at USC in 1959, then was lured to join the new AFL’s Chargers as a strong safety returning kicks as well.
+Best known: An Inglewood High, El Camino College and USC — wearing No. 32 he finished seventh in the Heisman voting in 1952 — Sears came into the NFL as a defensive back in 1954, drafted by Baltimore but dealt to the Chicago Cardinals.
+After two years in the Korean War, Sears returned at age 26 as a halfback for the Cardinals.
+He then took another year off to become an assistant coach at USC in 1959.
+Sears was lured back into the pro ranks to join the new AFL’s Chargers as a strong safety and kick returner.
 “Frank Leahy was after me, and then Sid Gillman became the Chargers’ coach (and) he talked me into it,” Sears said of returning to play.
 “I made twice as much money as I could at SC.
 It was all a money deal (making $16,000).
 I’ll tell you what, coming from the Cardinals, which was a second-rate NFL team at that time, to the Chargers … I’ll put it this way, the Chargers had brand-new uniforms; they were a first-class outfit.
 In fact, after the first few preseason games, I thought everybody felt we were capable of holding our own.
 I never thought it was a step down.
 I always thought it was a good step up.”
+Sears started eight of the 10 games and had a fumble recovery.
+He played for the AFL’s Denver Broncos two more games.
+He died at age 70 in Woodland Hills in 2002.

 Kurt Altenberg, UCLA football receiver (1963 to 1965):